Patrik Ervell: Patrik Ervell label

-Patrik Ervell debuted in 2005 at the New York City concept store Opening Ceremony.
-Upon winning the Ecco Domani Award for Menswear in 2007, he debuted his collection in his first runway show.
-Since then, Patrik has received nominations for the CFDA's Swarovski Award for Menswear in 2008, 2009 and 2010.
-Ervell was the runner up for the CFDA/Vogue Fashion Fund Award in 2009.
-In 2011, he was nominated for GQ's Best New Menswear Designer in America, and the CFDA Menswear Designer of the Year.
-Ervell showed his menswear collections twice yearly at New York Fashion Week, showing in both presentation and runway show formats.
-After seasons of presentations, for his Fall Winter 2012 collection Ervell returned to the runway presentation.
+Upon winning the Ecco Domani Award for Menswear in 2007, Ervell debuted his collection in his first runway show.
+Since then, Ervell has received nominations for the CFDA's Swarovski Award for Menswear in 2008, 2009 and 2010, and he was the runner up for the CFDA/Vogue Fashion Fund Award in 2009.
+In 2011, he was nominated for GQs Best New Menswear Designer in America and for the CFDA's Menswear Designer of the Year award, for which he was nominated again in 2012.
+He showed in both presentation and runway formats, and for his fall–winter 2012 collection he returned to the runway.